 Since 1993, the Amici degli Uffizi has supported the Uffizi Gallery in Florence by facilitating acquisitions, supporting restorations and organizing 0f special temporary exhibitions.
 The Friends of the Uffizi Gallery, in conjunction with the Amici degli Uffizi, raises funds to support all of these activities through an international group of members and patrons.
-Over twenty important restoration projects, designated priorities by the Uffizi Gallery, have been completed over the last several years and include important paintings, altarpieces, sculptures and tapestries.
+More than thirty important restoration projects, designated priorities by the Uffizi Gallery, have been completed over the last several years and include important paintings, altarpieces, sculptures and tapestries.

 The Friends of the Uffizi Gallery in the United States and the Amici degli Uffizi in Florence work together to actively contribute to the safeguarding and growth of the Uffizi Gallery.
 Working closely with the museum staff, both groups play a vital role in preserving and restoring one of the world’s most important museums and the cultural heritage of the Renaissance.